Sample Page

 Plot

-Four half-siblings from different men are living on a compound.
+Four half-siblings with different fathers live in a compound.
 They have different stories and problems to face.
 The eldest daughter (Iza Calzado) tries to spice up her marriage with her workaholic husband.
-The second daughter (Ruffa Gutierrez) is a spendthrift woman, and a single mother who struggles with dating.
-The third daughter (Rufa Mae Quinto) is a professional sexual and clinical psychologist obsessed who suspects that her husband is gay.
-The youngest (Marian Rivera) is a childish and wild woman, engaged to a conservative boyfriend from a religious family.
+The second daughter (Ruffa Gutierrez) is a spendthrift and a single mother who struggles with dating.
+The third daughter (Rufa Mae Quinto) is a professional sexual and clinical psychologist who obsessively suspects her husband is gay.
+The youngest (Marian Rivera) is childish and wild, and engaged to a conservative boyfriend from a religious family.

 The movie opens with an introduction to the four men in the life of the mother of the siblings.
 It starts with Philip, a businessman and her first lover, mother of Dr. Patricia Llanes.
 Emil an actor who wooed his way into his heart, and gave her Stephanie.
-Then a general, Partirio, who she was about to get married to but died prematurely, giving birth to Isabella.
+Then a general, Partirio, whom she was about to marry, who died prematurely, giving birth to Isabella.
 Finally, a mafia jueteng lord, who became a pastor.
-They bore a child named Courtney.
-The youngest.
+They bore a child named Courtney, the youngest.

-The movie starts with a birthday party for Courtney who just gotten engaged to a previous partner of Isabella, her elder sister.
+The movie starts with a birthday party for Courtney who had just become engaged to a previous partner of Isabella, her elder sister.

 Cast